Paul Sheahan

 Andrew Paul Sheahan (born 30 September 1946) is a former Australian international cricketer who played 31 Test matches and three One Day Internationals as an opening and middle order batsman between 1967 and 1973.

 He made his first-class debut in 1965 for the Victorian Sheffield Shield team against New South Wales scoring 62 and 5.
 An elegant stroke maker and fine cover fieldsman, his highest first-class score was 202 for Victoria against South Australia in 1966.

-He made his Test debut the following year against the touring Indian side, scoring 81 and 35 in Adelaide batting at number three.
+He made his Test debut the following year against the touring Indian team, scoring 81 and 35 in Adelaide batting at number three.
 His first Test century was a chanceless 114 against India in Kanpur in 1969 as a middle order batsmen.
 He toured England twice (1968 and 1972) and India and South Africa in 1969–70.

-His form faltered after returning from the South African tour and he was dropped from the Australian team after the 2nd Test against the touring English side in 1970–71.
+His form faltered after returning from the South African tour and he was dropped from the Australian team after the 2nd Test against the touring English team in 1970–71.
 However it was as an opening batsman that marked his return as an established Test cricketer, and he scored 127 against Pakistan in the Melbourne Test of 1972–73.
 Seemingly on the verge of becoming Australia's regular Test opening batsman, he retired from Test cricket at 26 to concentrate on his teaching career.
 He played one further season of interstate cricket, scoring 783 runs at 52.20 to help Victoria to victory in the Sheffield Shield in 1973–74.

 He is a cousin of football journalist Mike Sheahan.